XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### APIs and Middleware ###

-There are several interfaces you can use to connect to the Ripple Consensus Ledger, depending on your needs and your existing software:
+There are several interfaces you can use to connect to the XRP Ledger, depending on your needs and your existing software:

 * [`rippled`](reference-rippled.html) provides JSON-RPC and WebSocket APIs that can be used as a low-level interface to all core Ripple functionality.
 * [RippleAPI](reference-rippleapi.html) provides a simplified API for JavaScript applications.